-How do I enable Cloud Compliance?
+How do I enable Cloud Data Sense?

-|Activating Cloud Compliance results in an immediate initial scan.
-Compliance results display shortly after.|
+|Activating Cloud Data Sense results in an immediate initial scan.
+Scan results display shortly after.|

-How do I disable Cloud Compliance?
+How do I disable Cloud Data Sense?

-|To completely remove the Cloud Compliance instance, you can manually remove the Cloud Compliance instance from your cloud provider’s portal.|
+|To completely remove the Cloud Data Sense instance, you can manually remove the Data Sense instance from your cloud provider’s portal or on-prem location.|

 The compliance scan doesn’t heat up the cold data—it stays cold and tiered to object storage.

 Can I use Cloud Data Sense to scan on-premises ONTAP storage?

 Yes.
 As long as you have discovered the on-prem ONTAP cluster as a working environment in Cloud Manager, you can scan any of the volume data.

 Alternatively, you can run compliance scans on backup files created from your on-prem ONTAP volumes.
 So if you’re already creating backup files from your on-prem systems using Cloud Backup, you can run compliance scans on those backup files.